AliNafees0800/Docker_KeyCloack/AZURE_DEPLOYMENT_GUIDE.md

 ### Troubleshooting

+- **Chrome shows "Dangerous site" warning**:
+  - This is a Chrome Safe Browsing warning, not a Keycloak error
+  - **Quick fix**: Click "Details" → "Proceed to site (unsafe)" to see the actual page
+  - **Why it happens**: New Azure Web Apps sometimes get flagged before they're indexed
+  - **Permanent fix**: The warning usually disappears after a few days, or add a custom domain with SSL
+  - **Alternative**: Use Microsoft Edge or Firefox temporarily
+  - **Note**: The site is safe - it's your own Azure deployment

 - **Can't connect to database**:
   - Check PostgreSQL firewall rules (Step 11)
   - Verify connection string format in environment variables
   - Check PostgreSQL server is running
+  - **Without database**: Keycloak will show an error page saying it can't connect to the database

 - **Container won't start**:
   - Check **"Log stream"** for errors
   - Verify all environment variables are set correctly
   - Check **"Always On"** is enabled
+  - Look for container startup errors in logs

 - **Connection timeout**:
   - Verify database credentials